 The California Master Plan for Early Learning and Care lifts up the need to maximize accessibility and options for families by expanding child care supply, pointing out that equitable access to early learning and care depends upon families having a choice of program settings near their homes or work.
-Furthermore, child care options are limited as parents return to work, with the expansion of child care slots, and are even more limited for parents seeking care in nonstandard hours.
+Child care options are limited in many California communities, and are even more limited for parents seeking care in nonstandard hours.
 The Master Plan, and subsequent related legislation, integrated labor partners as part of the response to the child care system and raised issues regarding the costs of providing quality child care, meeting families' unmet child care needs, and changing reimbursement rates and benefits to address providers' actual cost of care and address systemic inequities.